zekiko/react-dragdrop-mui/README.md

 # react-dragdrop-mui

-React drag and drop container combined with Material-UI
+React drag and drop container combined with Material-UI.

 Created with CodeSandbox